veracity/veracity-documentation/common/markdown/open-source-projects/open-source-projects.md

 ```
 This structure contains a one-dimensional array of type string, for column names and a two-dimensional array of type string for values.
 Each dimension needs to have same number of values as number of columns.

-As output, we receive JSON string formatted like the input structure, with the difference that there are to additionall values containing the predictions.
+As output, we receive JSON string formatted like the input structure, with the difference that there are to additional values containing the predictions.

 ### Retraining AML Azure Function
 When working with Machine Learning, you will find the need to update the Machine Learning model from time to time.
 The operation is called retraining, and can be executed via Web Service REST API.

-Code for how to do the retraining is availeble [here](https://github.com/veracity/veracity-machinelearning-automation/tree/master/MachineLearningRetrain).
+Code for how to do the retraining is available [here](https://github.com/veracity/veracity-machinelearning-automation/tree/master/MachineLearningRetrain).
 The code include all steps needed to retrain the Model.

 There are two main classes to be concerned about.
 - [WebServiceRetrainer](#Web-Service-Retrainer-class)